Apply code CARE20 to start therapy with 20% off.

 2 min

-Being attracted to emotionally unavailable, hard-to-read people is common.
+Being drawn to unavailable, hard-to-read people is common.
 But you probably know how frustrating, painful, utterly lonely, or even unbearable it may be not to be able to connect with the person you like fully.

 Psychotherapist Oksana Levchuk explains, “With an emotionally unavailable person, it’s impossible to build a relationship characterized by openness, honesty, and vulnerability.
 They can’t get truly intimate, and you might not want to because losing a fully-fledged, warm, and deep relationship would be unbearable.
 Thus, paradoxically, by avoiding painful experiences that might or might not happen somewhere in the future, you decide on having no less painful relationships in the present.”

-That’s why you may push away those who are available.
-And that may be why you subconsciously choose emotionally distant people — their closedness opens a battlefield where you try to win their thoughts and feelings over.
+That’s why you may push away those who are emotionally available.
+And that may be why you subconsciously choose unavailable men—their distance opens a battlefield where you try to win their thoughts and feelings over.

 unconditional love